 - If you don’t agree with what someone says, don’t.

 This John Lennon quote sums it up really nicely:

 Being honest may not get you a lot of friends but it’ll always get you the right ones.

 By not being genuine, you begin a chain reaction of dishonest approval of what you dislike, encouraging more of it in the future.

 In this way, you can help to create an atmosphere in your life that you don’t actually like.
 It’s like going along with a shade of blue for the living room that you’re not actually that keen on.

 It’s important to stand up for your true feelings to avoid living in a cold blue living room.

 Not only that, but once a web of white lies has been spun, you can find yourself in quite awkward and uncomfortable positions once your truth is found out.

-I’m not usually one to lie, but have found myself in instances where I have done and regretted it.
+I’m not usually one to lie, but have found myself in instances where I have done so and regretted it.
 The facade usually gets torn down by follow up questions.
-It’s easy to tell a single white lie, but having to keep up with multiple lies is hard, trust me.
+It's easy to tell a single white lie, but having to keep up with multiple lies is hard, trust me.